OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

     New in 4.0.

     Add a text header to the form.
-Note this is different from the manifest's description as it does not appear as hoverover text.
+Note this is different from the manifest's description as it does not appear as hover-over text.

 .. _bc_form_attributes: